sdsc-training/bootcamps/Intro-to-Acessing-and-Running-TSCC-Jobs/tscc_getting_started/logging_on_to_tscc.md

 Address: 198.202.113.252
 ```

-The IP address is the  line labeled "Address" and for Comet there are two.
-YOu can log onto Comet using either the DN or the IP addresses.
+The IP address is the  line labeled "Address" and for TSCC there are two.
+YOu can log onto TSCC using either the DN or the IP addresses.

 [Back to Top](#top)

 <hr>

-## <a name="comet-user-guide"></a>Comet User Guide
+## <a name="comet-user-guide"></a>TSCC User Guide

-Please read the Comet user guide and familiarize yourself with the hardware, file systems, batch job submission, compilers and modules.
+Please read the TSCC user guide and familiarize yourself with the hardware, file systems, batch job submission, compilers and modules.
 The guide can be found here:

 http://www.sdsc.edu/support/user_guides/comet.html